 PREFER TO CALL?

-The mission of the MAUC Communication Department is to communicate news and inspiration with excellence, efficiency and grace via various media throughout the Mid-America Union.
+The MAUC Communication Department works to develop a positive reputation for the Seventh-day Adventist Church among members and communities in the Mid-America region.
 We strive to create a compelling and comprehensive awareness of how members, leaders and institutions are fulfilling the gospel calling of the Adventist Church throughout our nine-state territory.
 The goal of this communication is to build on the sense of ownership among our constituents that inspires personal commitment and enthusiastic participation.

-Exciting opportunities continue to emerge in all areas of the digital world and we are continually seeking to further develop our online presence.
+Exciting opportunities continue to emerge in social media and other areas of the digital world and we are continually seeking to further develop our online presence.
 We also support and encourage conferences and local congregations in maximizing their potential for sharing the vision of their leadership, building community among members, and optimizing opportunities with their local media.

 - Communication Director’s Quick Start Guide